abitofdots/tokenloss/README.md

    1. #### Main concept and worldview

-      1. ##### The world is largely divided into two categories: the real world and the virtual reality.
+      1. The world is largely divided into two categories: the real world and the virtual reality.
 The largest and most widely used virtual reality is called Overworld.

+         - The real world aims to be the same as the world we live in.
+(USA and China exist and use Ethereum blockchain, etc.)

-      2. ##### The conflict between humans with and without Ethereum super tokens (cryptopunk, etc.) intensifies.
+      2. The conflict between humans with and without Ethereum super tokens (cryptopunk, etc.) intensifies.

          - Ethereum token holders unite to establish a new country with super powers that surpass the United States and China.
 This is called United Contracts.

          - Human status is classified according to the tokens you have.
 (AI status is also classified.)

-      3. ##### Humans and AI coexist.
+      3. Humans and AI coexist.
 However, as the AI gets stronger, the confrontation between the two intensifies.

          - There are AIs that are hostile to humans.

-      4. ##### United Contract uses the Ethereum blockchain for all voting.
+      4. United Contract uses the Ethereum blockchain for all voting.

          - There is a bug that can manipulate Ethereum governance.
 (There is a bug that can disable the decentralization of Ethereum.)
 The bug was intentionally inserted by early developers of Ethereum, who predicted that AI's voting power would be stronger, to secure human dominance over Ethereum.
            1. Tokens capable of executing bugs may only be used by the Secretary-General of United Contract.
 And the secretary-general is died in an accident and the tokens become unavailable.
 The secretary-general created a personal virtual reality and hid it there in case Seedword was lost.
 The protagonists enter virtual reality to find Seedword.